SeldonIO/seldonio.github.com/seldon-shell.md

 The **db** command can be used for configuring MySQL datasources.

+Use the following command to check the current settings.
+Note these may not be committed to zookeeper yet.

+    seldon> db

+To change any of the settings use

+    seldon> db setup <SomeDb>

+If the <SomeDb> name is a new datasource - then it will be created.
+If its an existing one - then it will be updated.

+Once the settings are correct, use the following to commit to zookeeper

+    seldon> db commit

 ## <a name="memcached"></a>Configuring Memcache

 The **memcached** command can be used for configuring memcached.